Pastoral Care Mission Statement

 As followers of our Lord Christ, who is Pastor and Comforter, we, the people of the Advent are called to extend Christ’s healing care to one another in a nurturing family by providing support and encouragement in the face of life’s constant changes.

-The clergy are also available for pastoral conversation, spiritual direction, and guidance.
-To make an appointment, you may call the church office at 864-585-2268 or send an e-mail to any of our clergy through the staff directory.
+The Rev. Paula Griffin, Associate Rector for Pastoral Care, leads our pastoral care ministry.
+If you or someone you know has an urgent pastoral need please phone 864-590-5602 to reach the clergy member on-call.
+Our clergy are also available for pastoral conversation, spiritual direction, and guidance.
+To make an appointment, you may call the church office 864-504-3696 or send an e-mail to any of our clergy through the staff directory.

 Prayer is at the heart of our life as a faith community.
 At the Episcopal Church of the Advent, we pray for one another in several ways and invite you to request prayer by the clergy, the parish, or the Daughters of the King.

 You may also request that someone be added to the printed prayer list that is included in our Sunday bulletin.
 Before submitting someone’s name to the published prayer list, please be sure to have their consent.

 You may request prayer by the Daughters of the King (DOK).
 This is a ministry of women who are trained and who offer intercessory prayer on behalf of those who request it; these prayer requests are confidential and are not included in the published prayer list.